mlabuda2/nf-tower-docs/docs/faqs.md

 **<p data-question>Q: Can Tower integrate with JFrog Artifactory?</p>**

 Yes.
 Tower-invoked jobs have been successfully run on AWS Batch and EKS, using container images sourced from a private JFrog repository.
-As of Tower Enterpise
+Integration methods differ depending on your target compute environment:

+- If using AWS Batch, modify your EC2 Launch Template as per [these directions from AWS](https://aws.amazon.com/blogs/compute/how-to-authenticate-private-container-registries-using-aws-batch/).<br>**Note:**
+    - This solution requires that your Docker Engine be [at least 17.07](https://docs.docker.com/engine/release-notes/17.07/) to use `--password-stdin`.
+    - You may need to add the following additional commands to your Launch Template depending on your security posture:<br>
+    `cp /root/.docker/config.json /home/ec2-user/.docker/config.json && chmod 777 /home/ec2-user/.docker/config.json`
+- If using EKS, please consult the configuration defined here: [https://github.com/nextflow-io/nextflow/issues/2827](https://github.com/nextflow-io/nextflow/issues/2827).

 ### tw CLI